Wednesday, November 26, 2014

 If grilled cheese sounds amazing but not quite filling enough, have I got some great news for you- Grilled cheese's best friend is none other than tomato soup!
 Just think about dipping the corner of your scrumptious cheese-melt into a bowl of hot liquid red wholesome creamy amazingness.

 Cranking up the appeal for people who hate their bodies but love their taste buds, restaurant chain Friendly's once offered a grilled cheese burger melt, which was a good old juicy hamburger smooshed between *two* grilled cheese sandwiches.
-Sadly or thankfully, this item is no longer available.

 If some of the saddest people ever ate grilled cheese to get through their hardships, surely terrorists and counter-terrorists would benefit from its grandiosity, eating together while holding hands and singing Imagine.

 Forget about hating people with beliefs different from yours and make yourself a grilled cheese sandwich according to your own specifications.
-And enjoy it!

-Everyone is entitled the right to enjoy cheese.
+Everyone has the right to enjoy cheese.

 Postscript- This article was originally titled 'Discussing The Disgusting' and took a very serious turn toward Existentialism and the history of human-on-human violence.
 Wasn't reading about cheese so much better!?!?